Who can I contact for more information?

 Where can I find the protocols used for cryo-preservation and thawing?

 For thawing embryos preserved in cryo-vials with DMSO, use the 8-Cell Slow Rate Cryo Thawing protocol.
-A few of the older preserved lines, and lines redistributed to us from the Taconic/Albany MMRRC, used this method; however, we are re-archiving these lines with the newer method above.
+A few of the older preserved lines, and lines redistributed to us from the Taconic/Albany MMRRC, used this method; however, we are re-archiving these lines with the newer process above.

-For cryo-preservation of mouse sperm, we use the Mouse Sperm Cryopreservation protocol.
+For the cryo-preservation of mouse sperm, we use Mouse Sperm Cryopreservation protocol.

 For IVF using cryo-preserved mouse sperm, use the IVF Protocol.